From Numbers Chapters 13 & 14.

 Turning Back Is Not A Wise Option

 Let’s be honest, sometimes going back to the way we used to do things feels like our only option.
 It is at times extremely difficult to refrain from taking matters into our hands and attempting to fix things our way.
 Especially when we have depended on God but still face many challenges.
 This is what some of the Israelites did and they (that particular group) ultimately never entered the Promised Land.
-Those who had a good report and trusted God eventually dwelt in the good land.
+Those who chose to see good and trust God eventually dwelt in the good land.

 The Battles Will Be Won By God